TuringLang/MCMCChains.jl/README.md

 ### Sections

-Chains parameters are sorted into sections, which are types of parameters.
-By default, every chain contains a section called `:parameters`, which is where all values are assigned unless assigned elsewhere.
+Chains parameters are sorted into sections that represent groups of parameters.
+By default, every chain contains a `:parameters` section, to which all unassigned parameters are assigned to.
 Chains can be assigned a named map during construction:

 ```julia
 chn = Chains(val,